The ultimate upgrade to your camping experience

 Can I use these stoves indoors?

-Testing many of these grills in detail was really fun and I would definitely go through the same experience again.
+Testing many of these grills in detail was fun, and I would go through the same experience again.
 These grills have been highly rated and all of them will get the job done in some way or another.
-I find it really hard to recommend any one of them specifically as the best grill, but Coleman and Cuisinart are two of the brands you can definitely rely on.
+I find it really hard to recommend any one of them specifically as the best grill, but Coleman and Cuisinart are two of the brands you can rely on.